Florin George Călian

-Florin George Călian is a Romanian historian of religion and philosophy.
+Florin George Călian (born October 6, 1978) is a Romanian historian of religion and philosophy.
 He is a researcher at the Institute for Ecumenical Research, Lucian Blaga University.

 Educational background

 Florin George Călian studied psychology, philosophy and classical languages in Bucharest.
-He had a MA degree in Archeology and Greek-Roman History from Bucharest University, and another MA in Medieval Studies from Central European University.
-He obtained his doctoral degree from Central European University, with a dissertation on Plato's ontology of numbers, under the supervision of Gabor Betegh.
+He had a MA degree in archeology and Greek-Roman history from the University of Bucharest, and another MA in Medieval studies from Central European University.
+He obtained his doctoral degree from Central European University, with a dissertation on Plato's ontology of numbers, under the supervision of Gábor Betegh.

 Professional background

 Călian had several research stays at the Departement für Philosophie of Université Fribourg (Switzerland), Trinity College (University of Oxford), Plato Center (Trinity College Dublin), Tübinger Stift (Eberhard Karls Universität Tübingen), New Europe College (Bucharest), Robarts Library (Toronto), Department of Incunabula, Old and Precious Books, Österreichische Nationalbibliothek (Wien).
 Together with the philologist Antoaneta Sabău, Florin Călian founded a school for classical and oriental languages: Dan Slușanschi School for Classical and Oriental Languages, which is under the administrative stewardship of the Lucian Blaga University of Sibiu.
 The main languages promoted by the school are: Spoken Latin, Ancient Greek, Sahidic Coptic, Biblical Hebrew and Old Slavonic.
 He published and lectured about platonic and neoplatonic philosophy, classical philology, religious studies, sacred spaces, etc. Călian is member of the editorial board of SCHOLÉ.
 Independent Journal of Philosophy and Review of Ecumenical Studies.
-As jurnalist he published în Neue Zürcher Zeitung, The Armenian Weekly, Capital Cultural, etc.
+As journalist he published in Neue Zürcher Zeitung, The Armenian Weekly, Capital Cultural, Contributors, etc.